The optimism of Austin Rover marketing in 1984/5 is in stark contrast to what’s left of the company now…

 Sales were brisk for the rest of 1984, although the car never managed to outsell either the Cavalier or the Sierra.
 There are three possible reasons for this:

-ARG had no equivalent Montego, but the solution was staring product planners in the face.
+ARG had no equivalent Montego, but the solution was staring Product Planners in the face.
 In June 1985, ARG launched the Rover 216 Vitesse and VDP EFi – both with the 1.6-litre S-Series engine, fuel injected to 104bhp.
-I tackled Austin brand manager, Greg Allport, on this in 1985, and he conceded that there was a case for the 1.6 EFi version for both Maestro and Montego.
+I tackled Austin brand manager, Greg Allport, on this in 1985, and he conceded that there was a case for the 1.6-litre EFi version of the both Maestro and Montego.
 I am sure an MG Montego 1.6 EFi would have been a good competitor to the Cavalier.

 Upgrading the network